ronan-mch/resist-ai/text.md

 - [Why?](#why)
 - [How?](#how)

 > When we talk about generative AI, we mean LLM based text creation models like ChatGPT and Claude, image creation models like DALL-E, Stable Diffusion, etc and video generators like Runway.
-We are not talking about traditional ML techniques like logistic regression, decision trees, etc.

 <a name="why">
 ## Why resist AI?